RESEARCH STARTER

 Applications

-The compounds discussed in the general nature of the carbon group are called collectively the hydrocarbons.
+The compounds discussed in the general nature of the carbon group are collectively called the hydrocarbons.
 Oil and coal supply huge quantities of these valuable synthetic and fuel substances.
 Yet, it is the modification of these molecules through the introduction of oxygen and nitrogen atoms that gives them their widest application.
+Carbon materials such as graphite are essential components of lithium-ion batteries, where they function as electrodes that store and release energy through reversible chemical reactions.

 If one considers only the possible single bonds of oxygen, then several possibilities are found.
 For example, an oxygen atom attached to a carbon atom can hold on its other available bond a hydrogen atom, another carbon atom, a nitrogen atom, or simply a negatively charged, saltlike unit called an ion.
 These simple and common examples need not be restricted to a single such arrangement in a given molecule, but can be expanded at least as many times as there are available carbon atoms.